Quenched random mass disorder in the large N theory of vector bosons: The O(N) vector model at in spatial dimensions

 where $\bar{a}$ is an infinitesimal anticommuting number and $\epsilon_\mu$ is an arbitrary vector.
 Then, we can define a superfield $\Phi_{x} = {\varphi}'_{x} + \theta {\psi}'_{x} +\bar{\theta}{\bar{\psi}'}_{x}+\theta\bar{\theta}{\eta}'_{x}$ such that the effective action in Eq.~\eqref{eq:SUSY_eff_action} can be written in a rather simple form as

 where the Berezin integral over the Grassmann variable $\theta$ or $\bar{\theta}$ is defined to be $\int d\theta \theta =\int d\bar{\theta}\bar{\theta} =1$.
 The Grassmannian coordinates have integral negative dimensions.
 Therefore, this theory describes a free CFT in $\mathfrak{D}-2=\frac{4\Delta_\sigma-2}{d-3}$ dimensions.
 This means the original $d+1$ spacetime dimensional system has the scale invariance in $2\Delta_\sigma-1=3$ subdimensional system.
 Interestingly, when $d=2$, the total spacetime dimension saturates this requirement.
 So the disordered system is scale invariant in the IR.
 While when $d>2$, apart from the scale invariant three dimensional system, there is extra fractional dimension $d-2$ left as the dimension of the intrinsic scale.
+Finally, I would like to briefly comment on what happens at $d=3$.
+Notice the operator $\sigma^2$ is exactly marginal.
+So, it should be included in the action in Eq.~\eqref{eq:inf_N_WF_d}.
+Consequently, $G^{-1}_{\sigma}(k,\omega)$ reduces to a constant.
+Then, the effective action defined in Eq.~\eqref{eq:eff_action} by integrating over random coupling $J$ is only a functional of the bosonic field $\sigma$.
+At $\omega=0$, it describes a scale invariant theory in $d=3$ dimensions although the whole system lives in $d+1=4$ dimensions.